jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2019/20 surveying season (phase 5)

+- *"Very helpful in every respect.
+House much warmer and less damp."*

+- *"Survey was very helpful and the guys were great - very useful to have everything written down, as well as the film of the survey.
+There were mostly things that I would have had no idea about."*

 - *"Well - I am staggered.
 I've just had a 3 hour walk around my house and we've identified cracks, leaky windows, chimney stuff, a bay window letting in damp and an unnecessary vent - venting in mountains of cold which no longer needs to